有用GRAMMAR - IDIOM

 by coincidence

-I'm going to New York myself tomorrow as chance will have it, so
+I'm going to New York myself tomorrow as chance will have it, so maybe

 we can travel together.